sanskrit/learnsanskrit.org/content/guide/verbs-3/desiderative-roots.md

 {h Making the root}

-We double the root and add {s -s} or {s -iS} depending on the root.
+We double the root and add {s -s} to the root.
+Some roots will use the connecting {s iT} vowel as well.

 When we studied the distant past tense, we learned some of the basic rules of doubling.
 The desideradive root follows similar rules but with a few small